-Students are automatically enrolled in student insurance which is administered through BlueCross BlueShield of Illinois.
+Students are automatically enrolled in student insurance which is administered through United Healthcare Student Resource.

-Students may file for an exemption from the health insurance fee, but must provide proof of alternative coverage.
-Students have seven weeks in which to submit the opt out waiver.
+Students may file for an exemption from the health insurance fee but must provide proof of alternative coverage.
 The office of Student Insurance will communicate open enrollment and waiver periods through the student's university email.
 Waivers, approved during the fall, do not need to be re-submitted for the spring semester.
 Students, who wish to do so, will need to submit an insurance waiver each academic year.